shah527/MQTT-Payload-Encryption/README.md

 # MQTT-Payload-Encryption
-MQTT Payload Encryption using AES and ChaChaPoly
+MQTT Payload Encryption using AES-128 CBC and ChaCha20-Poly1305